Fly in the House

 - 100 % negative mentions

 The game suffers from significant stability issues, with users reporting frequent bugs, crashes, and freezing that hinder gameplay progression.
-Many players have expressed frustration, leading some to seek refunds due to these persistent problems.
+Many players have expressed frustration over the inability to adjust volume settings and have resorted to refunds due to these persistent problems.

-“I really like the idea of the gameplay, but it constantly freezes and crashes.”
+“Really like the idea of the gameplay, but it constantly freezes and crashes :(”

 “Buggy as hell...”

 The music in the game is described as adrenaline-filled but limited, with only one track playing during gameplay.
-Users express frustration over the inability to adjust the volume and report significant bugs that hinder progress, leading to negative experiences and even refunds.
+Players are frustrated by the inability to adjust the volume and the game's numerous bugs, which have led to negative experiences and even refunds.
+Overall, while the music has potential, its repetitive nature and technical issues detract from the overall enjoyment.

 “Can't change volume, can only toggle music.
 The game is so buggy I had to refund it since I couldn't progress past the first level.”